coredns/coredns.io/README.md

 * Middle: #5F259F (95, 37, 159)
 * Light: #8246AF  (130, 70, 175)

+## Fonts

+The open source font Lato is very close to Brandon Grotesque (which is used in the logo).
+Try to use this for any imagery you add.

 ## Popup

-See the top-level (i.e. not in the themes directory) layout/partials/popup.html for adjusting the text.
+See the top-level (i.e. not in the themes directory) `layout/partials/popup.html` for adjusting the text.
+This can used for important notifications.

 ## Corefile Snippets